-A new book release is exhilarating for any author, but for Dorothy Stephens, the past few months have been twice as exciting.
+A new book release is exhilarating for any author, but Dorothy Stephens gets to experience twice the excitement.

 Her second novel, Willow Run, debuted in November 2019, and her second nonfiction book, Africa Calling Me Back, released on Christmas Day 2019.